 Assessments are collected and remitted to the County Tax Collector.
 The County Tax Collector's office transfers the assessment amount to the Agency's fund held by the County Treasury.

-In the governmental fund financial statements, assessments receivable are recorded in the Special Revenue Funds, Capital Projects Fund and the Debt Service Fund.
+In the governmental fund financial statements, assessments receivable are recorded in the Special Revenue Funds.

 In the government-wide financial statements, assessments receivable include all amounts due to the Agency regardless of when the cash is received.